Humbertt-Gomes/Caesar_Cipher_Python/README.md

 # Key Feature: Bidirectional Shift
 To handle decryption accurately within Python's string slicing, the formula `26 - shift` is applied when `encrypt=False`.
 This ensures the alphabet rotation is always mathematically sound.

+#How to use

+Clone the repository.

+Run the script:
+python Caesar_Cipher.py

+Choose between encryption or decryption and set your shift value.